mattrglobal/oidc-client-bound-assertions-spec/spec.md

 A Credential Holder submitting a signed Credential Request can request, that the resulting credential be bound to the Credential Holder through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.

-A Credential Holder prior to submitting a credential request SHOULD validate that the CI supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.
+A Credential Holder, prior to submitting a credential request, SHOULD validate that the CI supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.

 The Credential Holder SHOULD also validate that the CI supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.